 What role does nutrition play in achieving weight loss goals?

-Nutrition is key for fueling your body and aiding weight loss.
-Learning about calories and planning healthy meals makes eating well a daily habit.
+Nutrition is key to fueling your body and aiding weight loss.
+Learning about calories and planning healthy meals can make eating well a daily habit.

 How can I effectively monitor my progress?